pablgonz/scontents/README.md

 ## Development

 The version numbers and dates are guaranteed to be correct in the repository is in the `l3build` configuration file `build.lua`.
+The scheme used for version numbering is as follows:

+- `pkgmajor`: Major version
+- `pkgmenor`: Minor version
+- `pkgmicro`: Revision

+The date format (`pkgdate`) is `YYYY-MM-DD`.
 If it is important to you that the files created have the correct version and date, you should run `l3build tag` before any other build-related task.

 `scontents` utilizes the `l3build` system.
 You can run `l3build unpack` to extract the code files into the directory `build/unpacked/`.